MAGALA-RICHARD/documentation-example/doc/api.rst

             Parameters
             ----------
-            management : dict or tuple
+            ``management`` : dict or tuple
                 A dictionary or tuple of management parameters to update.
 The dictionary should have 'Name' as the key for the management script's name and corresponding values to update.
 Lists are not allowed as they are mutable and may cause issues with parallel processing.
 If a tuple is provided, it should be in the form (param_name, param_value).

-            simulations : list of str, optional
+            ``simulations`` : list of str, optional
                 List of simulation names to update.
 If `None`, updates all simulations.
 This is not recommended for large numbers of simulations as it may result in a high computational load.

-            out : str or pathlike, optional
+            ``out`` : str or pathlike, optional
                 Path to save the edited model.
 If `None`, uses the default output path specified in `self.out_path` or `self.model_info.path`.
 No need to call `save_edited_file` after updating, as this method handles saving.

             Returns
             -------
-            self : Editor
+            self : CoreModel
-                Returns the instance of the `Editor` class for method chaining.
+                Returns the instance of the `CoreModel` class for method chaining.

-            Notes ----- - Ensure that the `management` parameter is provided in the correct format to avoid errors. - This method does not perform validation on the provided `management` dictionary beyond checking for key existence. - If the specified management script or parameters do not exist, they will be ignored. using a tuple for a specifying management script, paramters is recommended if you are going to pass the function to  a multi-processing class fucntion
+            Notes - Ensure that the ``management`` parameter is provided in the correct format to avoid errors. - This method does not perform ``validation`` on the provided ``management`` dictionary beyond checking for key existence. - If the specified management script or parameters do not exist, they will be ignored.

 .. function:: apsimNGpy.core.core.CoreModel.update_mgt_by_path(self, *, path: str, fmt='.', **kwargs)

    Args:
         _________________
-        path: complete node path to the script manager e.g. '.Simulations.Simulation.Field.Sow using a variable rule'
+        ``path``: complete node path to the script manager e.g. '.Simulations.Simulation.Field.Sow using a variable rule'

-        fmt: seperator for formatting the path e.g., ".".
+        ``fmt``: seperator for formatting the path e.g., ".".
 Other characters can be used with caution, e.g., / and clearly declared in fmt argument.
-        For the above path if we want to use the forward slash, it will be '/Simulations/Simulation/Field/Sow using a variable rule', fmt = '/'
+If you want to use the forward slash, it will be '/Simulations/Simulation/Field/Sow using a variable rule', fmt = '/'

-        kwargs: Corresponding keyword arguments representing the paramters in the script manager and their values.
-Values is what you want to change to; Example here Population =8.2, values should be entered with their corresponding data types e.g., int, float, bool,str etc.
+        ``kwargs``: Corresponding keyword arguments representing the paramters in the script manager and their values.
+Values is what you want to change to; Example here ``Population`` =8.2, values should be entered with their corresponding data types e.g., int, float, bool,str etc.

         return: self